Central Air Conditioners

 Income-qualified residents in Oregon who participate in Savings Within Reach On-Bill Repayment are eligible to finance the central air conditioner through their utility bill.

-Central air conditioner must be used as the primary cooling source, serving fifty percent or more of the home.
+Central air conditioner must be used as the primary cooling source, serving more than fifty percent of the home.
 Heat pumps and portable air conditioners (room or window) do not qualify for this incentive.

 Learn more about the benefits of energy-efficient central air conditioners by visiting this ENERGY STAR® page.